 Note: This post is part of a series on how to cultivate your IP.
 View the start of the Cultivate Your IP series here.

-Ramping up to successful and cost-effective technology transfer marketing depends not only on a range of proactive research activities but also on thinking through the licensing strategy and a sound marketing plan to help you achieve your goals, which we focus on today.
+Ramping up to successful and cost-effective technology transfer marketing depends not only on a range of proactive research activities (Part 1) but also on thinking through the licensing strategy and a sound marketing plan to help you achieve your goals, which we focus on today.

 The Technology Licensing Strategy